If you're thinking about buying a blood pressure monitor, here's what to consider.

 - Mains-power adaptor can be handy if you run out of spare batteries.

 - Data storage (also called memory) allows you to flick back through your previous readings.
 Monitors with double (“2x”) capacity can record readings for two people.

-- Get the shop to demonstrate the monitor before you buy.
+- Ask the shop to demonstrate the monitor before you buy.

-- If you're buying an arm monitor, make sure the cuff is the correct size for your arm.
-A cuff that's too narrow may overestimate your blood pressure and a cuff that's too wide may underestimate blood pressure.
+- If you’re buying an arm monitor make sure the cuff is the correct size for your arm.
+A cuff that’s too narrow may overestimate your blood pressure.

-- When you first get your monitor take it to your doctor to have its accuracy checked and your technique.
-Repeat this every 6 months or so.
+- When you first get your monitor take it to your doctor to have its accuracy (and your technique) checked.
+Repeat this every six months or so.
 Also get the monitor checked if you drop it or if readings change suddenly.

-- Read the instruction manual first to familiarise yourself with the monitor and recalibrate according to the manufacturer's instructions.
+- Read the instruction manual first to familiarise yourself with the monitor and how to recalibrate it.

 Get full access to this report - Join now!